Unresolved Grievances

 Three of the boycotting student-athletes (A. Alif Muhammad, Dana “D.J.”
 Harrell and Duane Walker) filed discrimination complaints with the Human Rights Commission of Syracuse and Onondaga County that summer, and on September 3, Muhammad filed a complaint with the New York State Division of Human Rights.
 Attempting to coordinate a resolution, Syracuse’s Human Rights Commission met with members of the Syracuse 8, Coach Schwartzwalder, Athletic Director Jim Decker, and Vice Chancellor Jim Carleton.
 The Commission recommended that both the coach and the Syracuse 8 identify commitments they would need from each other and work together in “good faith” to reinstate the student-athletes back onto the team.

-Corbally approved of the recommendations and the return of the boycotting athletes to the football team, but only if they signed a statement that justified their suspension.
+Corbally approved of the recommendations and the return of the boycotting student-athletes to the football team, but only if they signed a statement that justified their suspension.
 The Syracuse 8 refused to sign the document, though, because the language of the statement placed full blame of the conflict on them and did not acknowledge their grievances.
-Even after the University administration revised the statement, the Black athletes refused again to sign, and the fall 1970 football season began without them.
+Even after the University administration revised the statement, the Black student-athletes refused again to sign for the same reasons, and the fall 1970 football season began without them.

 The Syracuse 8 refused to sign this or the revised statement because both placed full blame for the conflict on the boycotting student-athletes and did not acknowledge their grievances.